wuegaki/wuegaki.github.io/output.md

 ### Monographs

-- **Uegaki, Wataru**. under contract and in progress. *A semantic investigation into question-oriented attitudes*.
+- **Uegaki, Wataru**. under contract and in progress. *Question-oriented attitudes*.
 Studies in Linguistics and Philosophy series, Springer.

 ### Papers in conference proceedings